c4tom/DreamDevBox/docs/intermediate/best-practice.rst

 * ``env-php55``
 * ``env-project3``

-You would then simply symlink one of those files to the Devilbox git directory.
+You would then simply symlink one of those files to the DreamDevBox git directory.

 Version control service config files
 ------------------------------------

-.. todo:: This will require some changes on the Devilbox and will be implemented shortly.
+.. todo:: This will require some changes on the DreamDevBox and will be implemented shortly.

 * Symlink and have your own git directory
 * Separate data partition, backups